BishopFox/sliver-gui/README.md

  * The renderer process is sandboxed, and preload scripts have context isolation enabled.
 Methods in the main process can only be called via `postMessage()` / JSON, and all JSON arguments must pass JSON-Schema checks.
  * Nearly the entire interface is implemented via Angular data binding; there are zero calls to `bypassSecurityTrustHtml()`.

-Please report any security bugs you may find, see the repo security policy for bounties.
+If you're concerned about security, I also encourage you to audit the code!
+See the repo security policy for bounties.

 #### Why Not a Web Interface?